 This web site was created and is maintained by

 Who is Veronza?

 Veronza Bowers Jr. is an inmate at the Federal Correctional Facility in Atlanta, Georgia.
-He is a former member of the Black Panther Party incarcerated in federal prison for over 37 years making him one of the longest-held political prisoners in U.S. history.
+He is a former member of the Black Panther Party incarcerated in federal prison for over 46 years making him one of the longest-held inmates in U.S. history.

 In the 37-plus years of his confinement, Veronza has become a "model "prisoner.
 He is an author, musician, a student of Asian healing arts and has a strong interest in Buddhist meditation as well as "hands-on" healing techniques which he practiced at the various facilities in which he was incarcerated.
 Veronza is also an honorary elder of the Lompoc Tribe of Five Feathers, a Native American spiritual and cultural group.
 He is a mentor and founder of the All-Faith Meditation Group, a non-denominational spiritual organization devoted to healing meditation using the traditional Japanese shakuhachi flute.